Govt's proposed new tax rules reopen raw wounds

 India had sought $2.2 billion from London-listed Vodafone in tax after its purchase of Indian assets from Hong Kong-listed Hutchinson Whampoa Ltd 0013.HK.
 Vodafone said the deal was between two overseas entities, and India had no right.
 The Supreme Court agreed.

-The amendment would change the1962 Income Tax Act, but will only seek to investigate deals done in the past six years, Finance Minister Pranab Mukherjee was quoted by local media as saying at an industry event on Sunday.
+The amendment would change India's 1962 Income Tax Act, but will only seek to investigate deals done in the past six years, Finance Minister Pranab Mukherjee was quoted by local media as saying at an industry event on Sunday.

 "Retrospective fiscal legislation should normally not be done...(but) every finance minister will have to protect the interests of the government from a revenue point of view," Mukherjee was quoted as saying by the Financial Express.